erincunningham7/project-portfolio-five/README.md

 4. Copy the main branch only, or all branches to the new fork
 5. Click 'Create a Fork'
 6. A repository will then appear in your GitHub

+### Run Locally

+Open Github and go to the GitHub repository you would like to clone to use locally:

+1. Click on the 'code' button
+2. Click on HTTPS
+3. Copy the repository link
+4. Open your IDE (git must be installed for the following steps)
+5. Type git clone copied-git-url into the IDE terminal

+The project will now have been cloned on your local machine for use.

 ### Cloning Repository